-In the 1960s, Glen Hare developed Hare traction splint, modifying full ring Thomas splint into half ring splint by incorporating a ratchet mechanism with additional length adjustment mechanisms and improving the ischial pad.
-It maintained bipolar traction with 2 steel rods on both sides of the limb.
+In the 1960s, Glen Hare developed Hare traction splint, modifying full ring Thomas splint into half-ring splint by incorporating a ratchet mechanism with additional length adjustment mechanisms and improving the ischial pad.
+It maintained bipolar traction with two steel rods on both sides of the limb.
 Most importantly, the Hare traction splint was more compact, easy, and effective for a femur fracture.
 The Hare splint is not effective with proximal femur shaft fracture because the ischial pad may rest directly under the fracture.
-An adult unit cannot be adjusted for pediatric patients.
+An adult unit is not adjustable for pediatric patients.
 Below is a simplified application guide.

 Sager Traction Splints

-Traction splint is a good emergency tool to align the femur fracture better, increase arterial blood flow, decrease pain and spasm, and decrease the risk of further injury from fractured bone fragments.
+Traction splint is a useful emergency tool to align the femur fracture better, increase arterial blood flow, decrease pain and spasm, and reduce the risk of further injury from fractured bone fragments.

 If the patient is not stable, do not waste time trying to apply traction splint at the scene.
 Splint the injured leg against the uninjured leg to expedite the transport.

-Frequently re-assess neurovascular function of the extremity after application of splint and during transport.
+Frequently re-assess neurovascular function of the extremity after the application of splint and during transport.

 |||Nackenson J,Baez AA,Meizoso JP, A Descriptive Analysis of Traction Splint Utilization and IV Analgesia by Emergency Medical Services.
 Prehospital and disaster medicine.
 2017 Dec; [PubMed PMID: 28807080]|